samsquire/ideas4/README.md

 ![expressionproblem](https://user-images.githubusercontent.com/1983701/185339644-64c60980-8725-4159-9eb6-b64bbeef464f.png)

-I think the expression problem is an extremely interesting far reaching problem in computer science.
+I think the expression problem is an extremely fascinating far reaching problem in computer science.
 But I think the problem can be solved with some caveats.
 The main caveat I am ignoring is the extending compiled code problem.
 I don't care if the code needs to be recompiled.

 The expression problem put simply: "what do we do (next) (operation) given a case (data)".